-Although we recommend that students apply for a visa through a consulate or embassy, they may choose to utilize a visa processing company if they need a visa quickly and are willing to pay extra fees.
-Here are some visa processing companies that have not been vetted by the International Center, but have been used by U-M students in the past.
+Although we recommend that students apply for a visa through a consulate or embassy, you may choose to utilize a visa processing company if you need a visa quickly and are willing to pay extra fees.
+Here are some visa processing companies that have not been vetted by the International Center, but have been used by members of the U-M community in the past.

 - Travisa: a visa processing company that expedite visas for an extra fee; also has a database that is helpful for citizens of any country determining visa needs.

-- Perry International: can also expedite visas for an extra fee and has a database; their location in Chicago may be an advantage since some consulates located there require Michigan residents to apply through Chicago.
+- Perry International: can also expedite visas for an extra fee and has a database with visa information; their location in Chicago may be an advantage since some consulates located there require Michigan residents to apply through Chicago.

 - Travel Document Systems (TDS): Can expedite visas for an extra fee; does not have a Chicago office.